 That’s the real reason why a cookie notice needs to be clear, honest and to the point, and not just to avoid heavy GDPR fines.
 It educates all of us about the ambiguous nature of the Internet.

 It informs the user and the public about the shades of the visible Internet.
 It makes clear what to expect when being online; what to look out for, and how to take control and responsibility for your own personal information.

 It’s not just a notice …

-Visit Cookiebot for a compliant and wholesome cookie notice solution.
+Visit Cookiebot CMP for a compliant and wholesome cookie notice solution.

 Inform yourself on rules and implications of the European GDPR and how it impacts your website.

 Learn more about the EDPB guidelines for valid consent in the EU

 Update yourself on the repercussions of the Facebook/Cambridge Analytica scandal , one year later.

 Get a comprehensive overview of the Russian interference in the 2016 US presidential election .